ramankhurana/PapersWithSummary/CONTRIBUTING.md

 What is new in this paper.

 ## 🔬 Methodology
-What was done and how.
+What was done and how?

 ## 📊 Results
 Main findings or performance highlights.